Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D$-meson family, the mass of the $D(2^3D_3)$ state is predicted to be $M=3202$ MeV, which is comparable with those predicted in Refs.~\cite{Godfrey:2015dva,Zeng:1994vj,Li:2010vx,Song:2015fha}.
 The $D(2^3D_3)$ state is a relatively narrow state with a width of

 and have relatively large decay rates into $D\pi$ and $D^*\pi$ channels with branching fractions $\sim 21\%$ and $\sim 16\%$, respectively.
 More details of the decay properties can be seen in Table~\ref{Dmeson2DwaveDecay}.
-The narrow width nature of $D(2^3D_3)$ is also predicted in Ref.~\cite{Song:2015fha}, although their predicted width $\Gamma \simeq 30$ MeV is about a factor of 5 smaller than ours.
+To see the dependence of the decay properties of $D(2^3D_3)$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{D23D3Mirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D(2^3D_3)$ varies in the range $\sim 110-220$ MeV.
+A relatively narrow width of $D(2^3D_3)$ is also predicted in Ref.~\cite{Song:2015fha}, although their predicted width $\Gamma \simeq 30$ MeV is about a factor of 5 smaller than ours.
 To establish the missing $D(2^3D_3)$ state, the $D\pi$ and $D^*\pi$ channels are worth to observing in future experiments.
 However, it should be pointed out that in Refs.~\cite{Godfrey:2015dva,Song:2015fha}, the $D\pi$ and $D^*\pi$ are not predicted to be the dominant decay modes of $D(2^3D_3)$.
-In Fig.~\ref{D23D3Widthandbeta}, we plot the $D\pi $ and $D^*\pi $ partial widths together with their ratio as functions of the size parameter $\beta_{eff}$ of $D(2^3D_3)$ around the genuine value $\beta_{eff}=0.374$ GeV extracted from the potential model.
-It is found that the decay properties are very sensitive to the detail of the wave function, the partial widths of $D\pi $ and $D^*\pi $ is strongly suppressed if one takes $\beta_{eff}= 0.42-0.50$ GeV.

 In the $D_s$-meson family, the mass of the $D_s(2^3D_3)$ state is predicted to be $M=3267$ MeV, which is comparable with those of Refs.~\cite{Godfrey:2015dva,Zeng:1994vj,Li:2010vx,Song:2015fha}.
 The $D_s(2^3D_3)$ state has a narrow width of